Teledyne Technologies Earnings Preview

 - Wall Street earnings expectations: The average analyst estimate is earnings of $0.77 per share.
 Estimates range from $0.74 to $0.80.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 98.8% assigning it an "outperform" rating.
-The community at large agrees with the All-Stars with 97.6% giving it a rating of "outperform."
-Fools are gung-ho about Teledyne Technologies, though the message boards have been quiet lately with only 76 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 99% granting it an "outperform" rating.
+The community at large agrees with the All-Stars with 97.5% assigning it a rating of "outperform."
+Fools are gung-ho about Teledyne Technologies, though the message boards have been quiet lately with only 74 posts in the past 30 days.
 Teledyne Technologies has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

-Teledyne Technologies' profit has risen year over year by an average of more than twofold over the past five quarters.
-The company's revenue has now risen for two straight quarters.
-The company raised its gross margin by 4.3 percentage points in the last quarter.
-Revenue rose 13.6% while cost of sales rose 6.7% to $330.6 million from a year earlier.
+Teledyne Technologies' profit has risen year over year by an average of 10.4%.
+The company raised its gross margin by 4.2 percentage points in the last quarter.
+Revenue rose 6.6% while cost of sales rose 0.3% to $313.1 million from a year earlier.